shreyas29salunkhe/HackerRank/README.md

 # HackerRank
-Problems solved in 30 days if code
+Problems solved in 30 days of code